lucaslui/email-service/README.md

 Exist some common problems that you may encounter when installing the application:

-- **MongoDB not connected**: If you encounter this problem, you forgot run the mongo db database through command docker compose up.
+- **MongoDB not connected**: If you encounter this problem, you may have forgotten to run the MongoDB database using the command docker-compose up.

 - **SMTP server not connected**: If you encounter this problem, you forgot to set the environment variables for the SMTP server.